-- Chapter 335-6-5 sets out indirect discharge permit and pretreatment rules - Chapter 335-6-6 covers wastewater permitting under the National Pollutant Discharge Elimination System (NPDES) - Chapter 335-6-7 provides requirements associated with animal feeding operations (AFO) and concentrated animal feeding operations (CAFOs) - Chapter 335-6-9 provides requirements associated with surface mining operations - Chapter 335-6-12 provides stormwater management requirements under NPDES for construction activities, noncoal/nonmetallic mining and dry processing less than five acres, other land disturbance activities, and areas associated with these activities.
+• Chapter 335-6-5 sets out indirect discharge permit and pretreatment rules.

+- Chapter 335-6-6 covers wastewater permitting under the National Pollutant Discharge Elimination System (NPDES). - Chapter 335-6-7 provides requirements associated with AFOs and CAFOs. - Chapter 335-6-9 provides requirements associated with surface mining operations. - Chapter 335-6-12 provides stormwater management requirements under NPDES for construction activities, noncoal/nonmetallic mining and dry processing less than five acres, other land disturbance activities, and areas associated with these activities.

 The establishment of limitations (to include water quality-based limitations), standards and other permit conditions is addressed in ADEM Admin.
 Code r.
 335-6-6-.14; the requirement for stormwater general permits is found in ADEM Admin.
 Code r.
 335-6-6-.23.
 Alabama's Wasteload Allocation Agreement with EPA can be found on ADEM's Water Quality webpage at adem.alabama.gov/programs/water/waterquality.cnt.
 In accordance with ADEM Admin.
 Code r.
-335-6-6-.21, the public, other affected dischargers, and local, State, and federal agencies are afforded an opportunity to comment on NPDES permit issuance, reissuance, denial, revocation, termination (except that if termination results in permanent termination of flow or by connection to the POTW), and modifications to existing permits (except minor modifications as defined by ADEM Admin.
+335-6-6-.21, the public, other affected dischargers, and local, State, and federal agencies are afforded an opportunity to comment on NPDES permit issuance, reissuance, denial, revocation, termination (except if there is permanent termination of flow or connection to a POTW), and modifications to existing permits (except minor modifications as defined by ADEM Admin.
 Code r.
 335-6-6-.17).
 Copies of the public notice are provided to State and federal agencies, and local governments identified by ADEM Admin.
 Code r.
 335-6-6-.21, unless otherwise waived by the agency.
 ADEM also maintains a general mailing list to which notice of NPDES permit actions are sent.